Srisailam hydroelectric power plant fire

 On 20 August 2020, a major fire broke out in late night hours in an underground hydroelectric power plant in Srisailam in the state of Telangana.
-The fire blaze killed 9 people, including 5 engineers and 15 employees who were inside the power plant escaped since the fire broke out.
+The fire killed nine people, including five engineers and 15 employees who were inside the power plant escaped since the fire broke out.
 It was suspected that the fire broke out due to a short circuit situated at Srisailam's dam left bank.
 The fire was brought under control by the firefighters after several hours of struggle as of 21 August 2020 and the rescue operations were delayed for hours due to smoke.
 The bodies of nine workers were recovered during the rescue operations.

 Background

 India has recorded numerous cases related to fire accidents in the history mainly due to lack of safety facilities and inadequate fire extinguishers.
 The Visakhapatnam gas leak, Vijayawada fire, the Delhi factory fire, and the Delhi hotel fire were the country's worst fire accidents in the recent times.
 India is currently the third worst affected country in the world due to the COVID-19 pandemic and the fire incident has posed further burden and humiliation to the healthcare sector impacted by the COVID-19 pandemic in India.